 Since most of your body is submerged, sitting in the hot tub while it’s raining is often an enjoyable experience.
 You can wear a hat if you find the raindrops annoying.
 But usually, the most bothersome part of using a hot tub when it’s raining is getting in and out.
 Walking in a cold drizzle wearing nothing but your bathing suit can be a form of torture.
 For this reason, you might want to consider a dedicated hot tub bathrobe to get you from the house to the hot tub and back.
 Some sturdy footwear can also reduce the chances of slipping and falling during your journey.

-Now that you’ve learned about using a hot tub in the rain, download a free buyer’s guide below to receive more information.
+Now that you’ve learned about using a hot tub in the rain, download a free buyer’s guide below to receive more information, or visit us at our hot tub store.